Carnyx

-It was used in warfare, probably to incite troops to battle and intimidate opponents, as Polybius recounts.
-The instrument's significant height allowed it to be heard over the heads of the participants in battles or ceremonies.
+The Celts used the carnyx in warfare, probably to incite troops to battle and to intimidate opponents, as Polybius recounts.
+The instrument's significant height—typically around 1.8 metres (6 feet), standing as tall as its player—allowed it to be heard over the heads of the participants in battles or ceremonies.
+The carnyx was not only used by the Celts but also by the Dacians in modern Romania, and depictions have even been found on a Buddhist sculpture in India, attesting to the far-flung connections of the Iron Age world.